 - 4 Dry the air filter in the shadow.

-- 5 Reattach the air filter, and close the suction grille.
+- 5 Reattach the air filter and close the suction grille (steps 2 and 1 in reverse order).

 - 6 Turn ON the power.

 - 7 Press the FILTER SIGN RESET button.

 Result: The TIME TO CLEAN AIR FILTER notification disappears from the user interface.